Diana Uhlman: Life

-They set up home on Downshire Hill, in London's Hampstead and it became a meeting place for refugees and exiles who' had been forced to flee their homeland.
+They set up home at 47 Downshire Hill, in London's Hampstead, and it became a meeting place for refugees and exiles who had been forced to flee their homeland.
 She was joint secretary of the Artists' Refugee Committee who arranged for European artists, like Oskar Kokoschka, to emigrate to the United Kingdom.

 Nine months after the outbreak of the Second World War, her husband, with thousands of other enemy aliens, was, in June 1940, interned by the British Government, in Hutchinson Camp on the Isle of Man.
 Internees were only allowed to write two letters a week so she would write letters for him when requested.
 Their first child, Caroline, was born while he was interned.
 He was released six months later and they were reunited.

 In 1947 she began to administer a gallery in Soho called the Artists' International Association.
 She was the gallery's secretary and it notably helped the artists Edward Ardizzone and David Gentleman.
 She continued in this role until 1957.

-The ancestral home of the Croft family was Croft Castle and it had been bought back into to the Croft family in 1923 by Katherine Croft.
+The ancestral home of the Croft family was Croft Castle and it had been bought back into the Croft family in 1923 by Katherine Croft.
 By the 1950s it was proposed that it should be demolished, as part of the general destruction of country houses in 20th-century Britain.
 Diana is credited with saving the castle and in 1957 it came under the care of the National Trust.
 Diana worked with her brother, Michael the second Baron Croft, when she founded the Croft Trust in 1960 to assist the castle.
 The trust continued with other members of the Croft family including her daughter and grandson.
 The trust has bought paintings including one by John Constable which have been lent to the National Trust for display in the castle.

 Uhlman died in Hereford in 1999.